Making Comic Backgrounds from Photographs: Using Layer Properties

 It’s good to add a personal touch to parts that draw the eye, to make the image look more familiar.

-Once I've finished drawing in the lines, I select [Execution of LT conversion of layer].
+Once I've finished drawing in the lines, I select Convert layer to lines and tones.

-In the displayed [LT conversion of layer] dialog box, I turn on [Preview] and [Tone work].
+In the displayed Convert to lines and tones dialog box, I turn on Preview and Tone work.

-When you do an LT conversion, the image and tone will be split into different layers in a single folder.
+When you convert to lines and tones, the image and tone will be split into different layers in a single folder.

 I also display the extra lines I drew.

-I adjust the tone created by the LT conversion by adding and deleting parts.
+I adjust the tone created by the conversion to lines and tones by adding and deleting parts.

 Now it’s finished.